lunes, 12 de noviembre de 2001

 pseudónimos de algunos integrantes)

-The story is told in a fatal time
+The story is told of a fatal time,

-that music was lost in a virtual realm
+when music was lost in a virtual realm,

 There was a princess who let pass

-and Orion was confused reflected in the sea.
+while Orion lay confused, reflected in the sea.

-they raised their glasses and in the end it was heard
+they raised their glasses, and at last was heard

-to the princess, the cat and the happy troubadour
+the princess, the cat, and the happy troubadour.